 All submissions received by 9am Friday of each week are reviewed; those selected will be printed the following week.
 Submissions received after 9am each Friday will be reviewed the following Friday.
 Submitters will receive an email on Friday confirming whether their entry has been selected.

 We recommend Tinkercad as a simple beginner-friendly program to create your own 3D model, however, several other software options are available on Digital Union computers.
 See this flowchart to help you decide.
-If you cannot create your own model, online communities such as Thingaverse, provide models for anyone to download, modify, and print for free.
+If you cannot create your own model, online communities such as Thingaverse and the Lulzbot Community, provide models or information for anyone to learn and download.

 The Digital Union's 3D printing service is available to OSU students, faculty and staff to make three-dimensional objects in PLA plastic based on a user-submitted digital computer file (STL format).